 - Energy companies like RWE are not green, after all they operate coal-fired power plants.
 Or are they, after all, because the share of coal energy has been going steeply downward in recent years and because the companies are practically only investing in renewable energies?

 - Manufacturers of glass are green because glass bottles have enormous advantages in returnable operation compared to PET bottles, which are also oil-based.
-But how high is the energy consumption of a melting tank that has to be heated up to 1600 degrees?
+But what are the energy consumption and CO2 emissions of a melting tank that has to be heated up to 1600 degrees?

 You can perhaps see from these three examples -- and the list could be continued indefinitely -- that when it comes to sustainability there is not just black or white and not just good or bad.

 But let’s get to the facts.
 Our systems can sustain a certain level of resource use without damage.
 If this level is exceeded, there is a risk of long-term damage to the environment and development.
 Since this is currently the case in many countries of the world, attempts are being made to counteract this alarming development by turning various screws, depending on the country.
 In recent years, the three-pillar model of sustainability has become established, according to which sustainable development can only be achieved through the simultaneous and equal implementation of environmental, economic and social goals.
 These goals often appear under the designation ESG, the abbreviation for the first letters of the English words environment, social and governance.

 In addition, there are the so-called SDGs (Sustainable Development Goals) of the United Nations (UN), which have defined 17 goals for sustainable development within the framework of political objectives (see graphic below).

 All approaches have one thing in common: excluding investments or asset classes such as companies, industries or countries from the investment universe if they violate specific criteria.
 Some examples of exclusion criteria are corruption and bribery, labor and human rights violations, environmental destruction, coal, weapons and tobacco.